Freelance writing is almost certainly the largest and most popular freelancing field out there. It’s easy to see why.

 Good writers certainly can get ahead with freelancing, if they put time and energy into the process.
 I know people who make their living this way.
 Site owners like myself are often looking for writers, so there is plenty of demand for writing services.

 My suggestion?
 Find freelance writing side hustles that suit your particular skill set or where the level of competition is just right.
 If you enjoy technical research, go for gigs that require more detailed instruction.
 These could be product reviews, or top 10 lists about enterprise industry equipment.
 If you've got more personality to your writing, seek out mom blogs, or ghost writing gigs.
+If worse comes to worse, you can even try these microtasking websites while you wait to land some writing gigs.

 We’re covering many such niches in this post, along with where you can look to find freelance writing work.